What is an extended stay hotel? The ultimate guide

 What is an extended stay hotel and how does it work?

-An extended stay hotel combines the convenience of a hotel with the comforts of home.
-Guests can expect living areas, kitchenettes or fully equipped kitchens, laundry facilities and sometimes on-site amenities like fitness centers, free Wi-Fi, housekeeping or even breakfast services.
-This setup allows guests to cook their own meals, do laundry and generally maintain a home-like routine while staying away from home.
+Guests can expect living areas, kitchenettes or fully equipped kitchens, laundry facilities and in some cases, on-site amenities such as fitness centers, free Wi-Fi, housekeeping or breakfast services.
+This setup allows guests to cook their own meals, do laundry and maintain a home-like routine while away from home.

 What types of guests stay at an extended stay hotel?

-• Business travelers: Professionals on long-term assignments or projects.
+• Business travelers: Professionals on long-term assignments or projects

-• Families: Those traveling with children or extended family, seeking home comforts.
+• Families: Those traveling with children or extended family, seeking home comforts

-• Digital nomads: Individuals who work remotely and want a home-like environment.
+• Digital nomads: Individuals who work remotely and want a home-like environment

-• Slow travelers: Guests exploring a destination at a leisurely pace, needing more time and flexibility.
+• Slow travelers: Guests exploring a destination at a leisurely pace, needing more time and flexibility

 What is an extended stay hotel and how does it work